An annual film series recreating the weekend matinees of yester-year!

 Feature themes (bi-weekly): Classic Creatures, B-Western Heroes, German Silent Cinema, Weird Early Musicals, Journeys to the Beyond (partially cancelled), Totally High! (cancelled)

-The series returns for the first time since COVID-19.
+The series returned for the first time since the COVID-19 pandemic.
 For the first week's screening, the "feature" was the final three episodes of The Fighting Devil Dogs, which had been cancelled in 2019 due to the emergency lockdown.
 Likewise, features that had been cancelled were screened throughout this series.

 Serial: Daredevils of the Red Circle (1939) – 12 episodes